GausSetExpander: A Simple Approach for Entity Set Expansion: GausSetExpander

-\paragraph{Set Encoder} Given a seed set, the first step is to encode it as a tuple of location vector and covariance matrix in order to have the the dispersion before adding the candidate terms for the expansion.
+Given a seed set, the first step is to encode it as a tuple of location vector and covariance matrix in order to have the the dispersion before adding the candidate terms for the expansion.
 For this, we represent the element-wise embedding function $\phi(.)$ as a deep neural network, as illustrated in Figure~\cref{fig:model_gaussetext}.
-This network takes as input a set, very similarly to the model proposed in \cref{sec:set_eloe_chap}.
+This network takes as input a set.
 We again choose to only focus on diagonal covariance matrices for the sake of simplicity.
 A first deep encoder, namely a 2-layer MLP with Relu, $\phi_\theta(\cdot)$ maps these random inputs into $d$-dimensional outputs.
 These are then aggregated to $\mu_\theta(\cdot)$ and fed to produce the variance $\Sigma_\theta(\cdot)$, a function which is again represented with a deep forward network.